decampj4/trading-log/index.md

 ### Bought to close $UPST October 18 2024 36 Puts

 These puts closed automatically when they hit my price target

+## 2024-10-08

+### Bought to close $UPST October 18 2024 37 Put

+This put closed automatically when it hit my price target